Radical Duality Ⅳ

 Main Article Content

-Audiovisual, Música contemporánea, Ganador del Penn State 2020 International Call for Scores
+Audiovisual, Música contemporánea, Peen State 2022 International Call for Score

 "Radical Duality" is a practical approach based on my own ontology beyond arguments of “eternal return” (Deleuze) and speculative realism.
 In this ontology, I find the philosophical idea of “the Time after that” an extremely creative concept of time, a concept that is emblematic of capitalism’s dynamism.
 Within this artistic practice, then, three elements, “Media,” “Theme,” and “Method” define creative acts, thus correlating to each other.
 Any medium used for creative activities is a variable (in this piece, just sound).
 “Method” is a factor which strongly describes the characteristics of a creator.
 This, in turn, poses questions about relations.
 “Method” determines the relations between media, and “Media” change themselves according to “how these media relate to each other,” so every artist should think about “what the meaning of the relating is.”